Hosting Conversations about Questions that Matter

 There are number of ways to invite others to join this community.
 You can use the quick and easy box on the top right (just under the navigation bar) on every page (choose "Friends - invite"), or through the "invite Friends" button directly to the left of your quick and easy box in the "people" tab.

-What does it mean to “friend” someone, and how do I do
+What does it mean to “friend” someone, and how do I do it?

 A "friend" here in this community allows you to give special privileges to specific people.
 E.g. your friends can see content that you only allow friends to see, they can send you messages that will remain private between the two of you and you can send messages to them, individually or as a group.